awsdocs/aws-codebuild-user-guide/doc_source/how-to-integrate-config.md

 # Use AWS Config with CodeBuild sample<a name="how-to-integrate-config"></a>

 AWS Config provides an inventory of your AWS resources and a history of configuration changes to these resources\.
 AWS Config now supports AWS CodeBuild as an AWS resource, which means the service can track your CodeBuild projects\.
-For more information about AWS Config, see [What Is AWS Config?](https://docs.aws.amazon.com/config/latest/developerguide/WhatIsConfig.html) in the *AWS Config Developer Guide*\.
+For more information about AWS Config, see [What is AWS Config?](https://docs.aws.amazon.com/config/latest/developerguide/WhatIsConfig.html) in the *AWS Config Developer Guide*\.

 You can see the following information about CodeBuild resources on the **Resource Inventory** page in the AWS Config console:
 + A timeline of your CodeBuild configuration changes\.